RaveMaker/Zimbra-AD-Sync/README.md

 1. Clone this script from github or copy the files manually to your prefered directory.

-2. Edit the zcs-sync-ad.sh file and replace the server values and domain.
+2. Create settings.cfg from settings.cfg.example and change:

 3. Create an AD group called Zimbra or edit the filter to include the entire AD.